 Proof of ExploitFor many critical vulnerabilities, Acunetix goes even further than confirming.
 The scanner can also provide you with absolute proof that the vulnerability exists.
 This information is called proof of exploit.

-- In most cases, proof of exploit is simply a piece of information that should not be available to the user.
+- In most cases, the proof is simply a piece of information that should not be available to the user.
 For example, the administrator account name or a confidential file from the back-end such as a server configuration file.
 Acunetix uses the verified vulnerability to access such information and displays it in the report.

-- Even if no direct proof of exploit is available, Acunetix always displays the HTTP request, including the exact payload, and highlights the part in the response used to verify the vulnerability.
+- Even if no direct proof is available, Acunetix always displays the HTTP request, including the exact payload, and highlights the part in the response used to verify the vulnerability.
 You can copy and manually send this payload to your server to perform additional verifications.

 AcuMonitor and AcuSensor AdvantagesAcunetix uses additional technologies that not only expand the range of vulnerabilities detected but also increase the confidence with which vulnerabilities are detected.